calebrosen/google-reviews/README.md

 # google-reviews
-Fetch google reviews using places API and put them in a carousel
+Fetches 4 and 5 stars google reviews from a place ID and puts them in a responsive carousel.
+Uses the Google Places API.